aws-samples/aws-iot-elf/WIN-README.md

 ## aws-iot-elf Windows Getting Started

-To get this example working with Python 2.7.11+ on Windows.
+To get this AWS IoT ELF exmaple working with Python 2.7.11+ on Windows.
 You will want to:

 1. install Python 2.7.11+ to run ELF,
 2. install Git to interact with ELF's source code repository, and...
 3. install `virtualenv` to keep this Python project running separate from other future projects.